hekmon/tpcontrol/README.md

 ## Simple throughput manager with a token pool/buffer

-But sometimes, your app won't send any requests during a certain amount of time, so why not take advantage of it and allow us a burst when requests will come ?
-This should not affect our global throughput average if set up correctly.
+But sometimes, your app won't send any requests during a certain amount of time, so why not take advantage of it and allow it a burst when requests will come ?
+This should not affect your global throughput if set up correctly (especially if the throughput is specified over a time range).

-Let's keep our last example of 5 requests/s.
-But let's say this time that if we did not sent any requests for the last second (so...
+Let's keep our last example of 5 req/s but this time, let's say that if we did not sent any requests for the last second (so...
 5 requests) we allow ourself to use them anyway.
 This is our token pool.

 The scheduler would be instanciated like this :
 ```go